to Roslin Castle, near Edinburgh, Scotland

 had supported, I doubt if Scots would have accepted recent enemies as neighbours.

-relevant despite popular writers making “discovery” after “discovery.”
+despite popular writers making “discovery” after “discovery.”
+Great play is

-Great play is made in some masonic traditions of Templars fighting at Bannockburn.
+made in some masonic traditions of Templars fighting at Bannockburn.
+In The

-scant accounts available actually tell how the English, already in deep
+The scant accounts available actually tell how the English, already in

 This force was probably Bruce’s second Reserve comprised of largely untrained